 Bottles containing a potent 10,000 IU each can easily be found on drugstore shelves today, making it critical for people to pay close attention to the doses they’re consuming.

 “Symptoms of excessive calcium in the blood include loss of appetite, excessive thirst, abdominal pain, muscle weakness or bone pain.
 I recommend that most of my adult patients take 1,000-2,000 IU daily.
 If you are deficient in vitamin D, consult your doctor to come up with a plan together,” said Artinyan.

 If you notice any of these signs, call your physician immediately.

 To stay on the safe side, aim to get most of your daily vitamin D from natural food sources instead.
 Salmon, tuna and fortified dairy products are all great options.
 Some foods labels are even starting to include vitamin D amounts, making it easier for many to stay healthy – and safe – this winter season.

 To find a trusted dietitian or to find a primary care physician to consult, search our network of professionals.
 Click here for Illinois and here for Wisconsin.

 About the Author

-Katie Wilkes, health enews contributor, is a freelance public affairs specialist at Advocate Aurora Health.
+Katie Wilkes, health enews contributor, is a freelance public affairs specialist at Advocate Health Care and Aurora Health Care.
 A DePaul University alum, she brings a decade of experience in media relations and content development to her role.
 Katie is also the co-founder and Emmy-nominated producer at Freeheart Creative, dedicated to sharing stories of brave women around the world.
 In her spare time, you can find her zen-ing out at a yoga studio and chilling with her 14-year old West Highland Terrier.